TechnologyAdvice/technologyadvice.github.io/_posts/2016-01-08-learn-this-one-weird-trick-to-protect-your-customers-data.markdown

 The security benefits here are fantastic: Not only are your credentials stored encrypted, the central location allows for passwords to be easily rotated.
 Once your service securely authenticates with one of these server solutions, it gains access to any credentials for which this particular service has been granted access.

-The downsides, though, put this out of reach of smaller teams:
+The downsides, though, put this out of reach for smaller teams:

 - Running an additional server cluster in addition to the rest of your app is a significant expense, from both the hardware and maintenance team standpoint
 - It introduces a single point of failure to your application: should that cluster become inaccessible, your entire stack is offline